CosmicIdes/HillCavernFair/README.md

 ## Bonus Features:

-_Make a generic class and use it:_ I reused a lot of code in the initial version of this program, so surely I can use generics to tidy things up a bit.

-_Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program._
+_Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program._ I populate an inventory list with items you've acquired during your visit, and sometimes special things happen if you have a certain item in your inventory.